deanlandolt/bytespace/README.md

 Precommit and postcommit hooks are implemented using the `pre` and `post` methods from [level-sublevel](https://github.com/dominictarr/level-sublevel)'s API.
 The optional `range` argument is not yet implemented but it is otherwise API-compatible, allowing a `bytespace` instance with libraries expected a `sublevel` instance.

-NOTE: hooks are not yet implemented for multilevel-backed subspaces.

 ## Encoding